LearnersGuild/talent/README.md

 ### Prerequisites

-You will need, and need to know, React.
+You will be using React, thus, being able to work with and understand React is a must.

 - [React](https://reactjs.org/tutorial/tutorial.html)
 - [React Router](https://reacttraining.com/react-router/web/api/Redirect)